blakemackey15/mackintosh/README.md

 Once you have downloaded Node.js and Npm and have successfully cloned the repository, navigate to the directory your respository is stored in.
 Then, run the command: npm install

-This command will install all of the node packages used in this project, including TypeScript and Gulp.
+This command will install all of the node packages used in this project, including TypeScript.
 This should create a folder called node_modules and a package-lock.json file.

 # Running mackintosh
-Once you have installed the compiler, run the command: gulp
+To compile the project, run the command: tsc

+If changes were made to files in the mackintosh module, be sure to run the command: tsc --module none --target es5 --outFile dist/mackintosh.js

-This command will run the gulp file and compile TypeScript files.
-Alternitively, the project can be compiled using the tsc command.
+This command will update the mackintosh.js module to include your changes.
+Once the project is compiled, the index.html file can be opened in the browser.

-Once you have compiled the project, run the command: npm start
-To start the compiler in the command line.
-This command will runs the tsc and node dist/index.js commands at the same time, so it will compile the TypeScript code, and then run it once compilation has completed.

-To change the code being compiled, edit the file srcCode.txt.
-The program takes the code from that file as input.
-Currently, code has to be all on one line.
-This is something that will be fixed in the future.

 # Code Refrences